You are here

 Once you have received your official admission letter from the Graduate College (via the Admissions Office), you will be able to register for orientation by signing into the UIC portal, my.uic.edu,and looking for Graduate New-Student Orientation under UIC Connect.
 Instructions for UIC Connect will be provided with your official admission letter.
 When you first enter UIC Connect,there is a tab called "Pathway to Enrollment."
 Under this tab, you will be able to see information about signing up for orientation.
 Due to space limitations, there is a limit on the number of students who can attend, so be sure to register early!
-The New Graduate Student Orientation is NOT MANDATORY but optional.
+The New Graduate Student Orientation is optional, NOT MANDATORY, but you are encouraged to attend.
 Please check with your department regarding any mandatory orientations.

 The New Graduate Student Orientation will be held in the Thompson Rooms of Student Center West (2nd Floor).
 Please see the west campus map here.
 Student Center West is located at 828 S. Wolcott on the corner of Polk and Wolcott.

 Check-in begins at 8:30 AM, with opening remarks beginning promptly at 8:45 AM.
 The program concludes around 12:30 PM.

 The Graduate College orientation will offer you the opportunity to become familiar with Graduate College and other University staff, procedures, and services.
 There will be several speakers from a number of UIC service units, as well as from senior administrators.This event has a capacity of 550 students.

 - Reservations will be taken online, through UIC Connect.

 - Login information for UIC Connect is provided with your official admission letter sent from the Admissions Office, and signed by the Dean of the Graduate College.
 You will not have access to UIC Connect until your admission is finalized by the Admissions Office.